bella-xia/CIS/assign01/README.txt

 Makefile shortcut: make / make cis
 Excutable: cis

+Library Imports:

+To be able to run our program, we would need to include Eigen library in the include path.
+The version that we used for our implementation is eigen-3.4.0

 Instruction:
 To run the excutable on rebug or unknown data provided, type the following line in terminal:
     ./cis index